githedgehog/docs/docs/release-notes/index.md

 * no support for Access VLANs for attaching servers (A3 planned)
 * VPC peering is enabled on all subnets of the participating VPCs.
 No subnet selection for peering.
 (A3 planned)
 * peering with external is only possible with a VLAN (by design)
-* If you have VPCs with remote peering on a switch group, you can’t attach those VPCs on that switch group (by definition of remote peering)
+* If you have VPCs with remote peering on a switch group, you can't attach those VPCs on that switch group (by definition of remote peering)
 * if a group of VPCs has remote peering on a switch group, any other VPC that will peer with those VPCs remotely will need to use the same switch group (by design)
 * if VPC peers with external, it can only be remotely peered with on the same switches that have a connection to that external (by design)
 * the server-facing connection object is immutable as it’s very easy to get into a deadlock, re-create to change it (A3+)